 by Cora Rivard, N.D.

-It is supposed to be a terrible year for ticks.
-Which means it could also be a terrible year for new cases of Lyme and other tick-transmitted infections.
-This article highlights landscaping strategies proven to repel ticks and the vectors that carry them in, and offers some alternatives to insecticide soil treatments to control infestations.
-(For information about what you need on hand to reduce disease transmission if you do get a tick bite, please read my second part to this article: When Ticks Attack: You’ve Been Bitten, Now What?)
+It is already a terrible start to the year for ticks, and for new cases of Lyme and other tick-transmitted infections.
+That’s the bad news.
+The good news is it is not too late to do something about it for your yard.
+This article highlights landscaping strategies proven to repel ticks and the vectors that carry them in, and offers some alternatives to insecticide soil treatments to control infestations- which can be a danger to groundwater as well as potential risks from topical exposures to kids and pets.
+In the end, you need to do what is best for you and your family members- furry and non-furry- but this resource is a great way to start planning your strategy with effective, non-pesticide measures.
+(For information about what you need on hand to reduce disease transmission if you do get a tick bite, please read my recently updated article: 2017 Updated Tick Removal, Testing, and Prevention.

 - Prune back trees and shrubs to allow in more light.